 Surgery, in general, is safe during any trimester of pregnancy.
 If the cancer is still in its early stages, your doctor will most likely recommend removing either the suspicious lump (lumpectomy) or the entire breast (mastectomy).
 If you're in the first or second trimester, a mastectomy is the preferred surgery.
 Lumpectomy is usually an option for women diagnosed in the third trimester.
 Radiation therapy usually doesn’t start until after pregnancy because it can harm the baby.

 During breast cancer surgery, the surgeon will examine the lymph nodes to see whether any are affected.
-He'll often remove the ones where the cancer is most likely to have spread.
+They'll often remove the ones where the cancer is most likely to have spread.
 If you need chemotherapy, your doctor will usually wait until after the first trimester to lessen the chance that it will harm the baby.

 Advanced breast cancer usually requires both surgery and chemotherapy, so the risk for the baby is higher.
 The decision of whether or not to undergo treatment can be a very hard one.
 Talk with your family and doctor about what's right for you.